 A Way Up

 Once you’ve bolstered your freelance animator resume with great jobs, then you should consider stepping up your game.
-Platforms like Upwork don’t screen their content providers before they sign up.
+Alternatives platforms don’t screen their content providers before they sign up.
 They don’t do a thorough background check, nor do they really vet for their previous experience.
 While this is a great way to get started if you don’t have much experience in a trade, it’s a double-edged sword for clients.

 Enter dedicated platforms like Bunny Studio.
 They thoroughly screen freelancers to make sure they’re truly capable before they become a part of the platform.
 Bunny Studio is essentially a mediator between the client and the Bunny Pro.
 That’s why they also have an extensive quality assurance system.
 In essence, when a client purchases a Bunny Pro’s services, they get:

 - The guarantee of a highly-skilled professional working on their project.

 - The promise of faster-than-average turnaround times.
 Bunny Studio prides itself on getting creative projects done quickly.